 Reuben opened his first New York restaurant in 1908 at 802 Park Avenue.
 He then moved it to Broadway and 82nd Street, and then in 1916 to Broadway and 73rd Street.
 In 1917, he also had a sandwich stand in Atlantic City.
 In 1918, he moved his restaurant to 622 Madison Avenue.
 It was here in 1919 that mobster and sports writer Arnold Rothstein met with others to conspire to fix the 1919 baseball World Series.

-Reuben's Restaurant and DelicatessenThis restaurant opened in 1928 at 6 58th Street, between Fifth Avenue and Madison Avenue.
+In 1928, Reuben moved the restaurant to 6 58th Street, between Fifth Avenue and Madison Avenue.
 Reuben had his offices in the Squibb Building on Fifth Avenue, around the corner from the 58th Street restaurant.
 He lived at 8 East 58th Street by 1938.

 Even though Reuben been in business at various locations for years, and at this one for seven years, he decided to have an official opening on 28 March 1935.
 It was attended by New York mayor Fiorello LaGuardia and written up in the New York Times.